 For minimalists, Covergirl presently markets and SPF 20 "aqua smooth" solid makeup with all mineral sunscreen (titaneum dioxide) and is available in various colors at the local pharmacy.
 Note these companys' lines are constantly changing.

 Jane Iredale has various products that are rated with an SPF.
-Pharmaca carries some of the Jane Iredale product line.
+Pharmaca carries a partial Jane Iredale product line.

 Layering mineral sunscreens improves UV protection.
 Some mineral powders are available in tubes with an integrated brush making them easier to reapply throughout the day. (see mineral powder

 A high SPF, all mineral sunscreen stick isn't always easy to find.
 Here is one suggestions: Supergoop Mineral Sunscreen Stick

 Retinoids differ from retinols!
 Retinols are less effective cousins to retinoids.
 Retinoids can be drying and make you a tad bit sun sensitive.
 Retinoids are decades old and have yet to be deposed by ANY other substance for topical skin rejuvenation.
 All retinoids are prescription items, except one; Adalapene 0.1% gel.
 Adalapene 0.1% is inexpensive and FDA approved as an over the counter anti-acne drug in ge form.
 Purchase Adalapene gel as La Roche Posay Effaclar Adalapene Gel 0.1% or Differin gel at Target, Rite Aid, CVS, or Amazon (Store Locator) .Like all retinoids, apply a pea sized amount over your face at night.
 Avoid your lips and eye area.
 If you are a bit dry, use it only 2-3 times a week until you can tolerate it more often.
 Look for subtle but real results in 6 months (acne improvement in 6-12 weeks.
 Never stop!